SevlaMare/rails_form/README.md

 # Reddit
-> A mini reddit clone to run on terminal.<br>
+> A example of form.<br>

 ![screenshot](screenshot.png)

-<br>This project consists of using Ruby On Rails to build a mini blog post system, based on command line.
-The application allows users to create posts and make comments.
+<br>This project consists of using Ruby On Rails to build a form, using your web browser to interact with a database.
 <br>

 ## Content